openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    operation overflow

-Otherwise, the sum is rounded to the nearest value within the chosen value set using the IEEE 754 '*round-to-nearest mode*'.
+Otherwise, the sum is rounded to the nearest value within the chosen value set by using the IEEE 754 '*round-to-nearest mode*'.
 The |LANG| programming language requires gradual underflow support as defined by IEEE 754 (see :ref:`Floating-Point Types and Operations`).